kuhnst-akros-ch/mcp-ollama-docker/README.md

 ### Ollama as "Basic MCP server"

-Windsurf is still the brain and sees Ollama as a tool.<br/>
+Windsurf is the main orchestrator ("the brain").<br/>
-Thus few tasks are delegated to Ollama and Windsurf handles most by itself.
+It handles most tasks and only delegates a few to Ollama as a specialized tool.

-Use "Option A" below.<br/>
+- Option A
-Use Option B to see what is actually sent to Ollama.
+- Option B: with a proxy to see what is actually sent to Ollama.

 ## Setup Options